A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Outroduction

-It would be also interesting to see if one can construct a family of models where $d$ can be varied and where we can take the limit $d\rightarrow\infty$.
+It would be also interesting to see if one can construct a family of models where $d$ (the level of the qudit living on an edge of the lattice) can be varied and where we can take the limit $d\rightarrow\infty$.
 Analyzing this limit with an infinite-dimensional Hilbert space on every edge is similar to taking the large $N$ limit in $\mathbb{Z}_N$ gauge theory.
 We can expect that this limit can be described by a large $N$ type quantum field theory.

 We conclude with the observation that stabilizer codes have been useful in constructing models of holographic bulk reconstruction (see \cite{Kibe:2021gtw} for a recent review), and in this context fracton models (see \cite{Yan:2018nco} for an example) with non-invertible symmetries may give new insights into how gravity and spacetime can be reconstructed from degrees of freedom at the boundary.